Creativity: An Introduction

 Cultivating Creativity and Innovation: Experiences and Activities

 Curiosity, exploration, and experimentation help infants and toddlers learn about the world, themselves, and the people around them.
 This lesson will help you learn more about creating experiences and activities that encourage these skills to support creativity in infants and toddlers.

 The materials you include in your program help set the stage for an engaging learning environment for infants and toddlers, which supports their exploration, experimentation, and curiosity.
 This lesson will highlight materials that promote creativity for infants and toddlers and it will share information about choosing materials that support the strengths, needs, and cultures of the infants and toddlers in your care.

 Fostering Creativity: The Infant and Toddler Caregiver

-This lesson highlights the significance of being a creative infant-and-toddler caregiver and provides insights on how to promote creativity in your workplace when engaging with infants, toddlers, families and colleagues.
+This lesson highlights the significance of being a creative infant-and-toddler caregiver and provides insights on how to promote creativity when engaging with infants, toddlers, families, and colleagues.
 A key learning point is the importance of self-reflection and collaborative, supportive relationships.